cea-hpc/modules/doc/source/modulefile.rst

  * ``version``: the operating system version

  * ``machine``: a standard name that identifies the system's hardware

+.. mfcmd:: unset-alias alias-name

+ Unsets an alias with the name *alias-name* in the user's environment.

+.. mfcmd:: unset-function function-name

+ Removes a function with the name *function-name* from the user's environment.

+ .. only:: html

+    .. versionadded:: 4.2

+.. mfcmd:: unsetenv variable [value]

+ Unsets environment *variable*.
+However, if there is an optional *value*, then when unloading a module, it will set *variable* to *value*.
+The :mfcmd:`unsetenv` command changes the process' environment like :mfcmd:`setenv`.

 .. mfcmd:: x-resource [resource-string|filename]